billions of galaxies,

 Attendees of the Yerkes Observatory dedication and first conference of astronomers and astrophysicists.
 Held the week of October 18-22, 1897, the program was organized by George Ellery Hale, Yerkes director.

-Albert Einstein, the staff and faculty of Yerkes Observatory, and other visitors photographed with the 40-inch refractor telescope.
+Albert Einstein, the staff and faculty of Yerkes Observatory, and other visitors photographed underneath the 40-inch refractor telescope.

 Most stars are currently classified under the Morgan–Keenan (MK) system using the letters O, B, A, F, G, K, and M, a sequence from the hottest (O type) to the coolest (M type).
 Introduced in 1943 by William Wilson Morgan, Philip C. Keenan, and Edith Kellman from Yerkes Observatory.